A Cheaper, Easier, and More Durable Chalk Paint Alternative

 Should You Add a Clear Coat on Painted Furniture?

-For furniture that undergoes a LOT of wear and tear like our coffee table or my daughter’s desk, I added add a couple coats of General Finishes Flat Out Flat clear coat (check the current price here) for extra durability.
+For furniture that undergoes a LOT of wear and tear like our coffee table or my daughter’s desk, I added a couple of coats of General Finishes Flat Out Flat clear coat (check the current price here) for extra durability.
 To see a video of how to apply it, click here: Best Chalk Paint Top Coat.

 What I love about this clear coat is that it will give you the same sheen as chalk paint.
-Just paint on the top coat with a foam brush like this one.
-These brushes are so cheap that you can just threw them away when you are done.
+Just paint on the topcoat with a foam brush like this one.
+These brushes are so cheap that you can just throw them away when you are done.

 The Best Type of Paint for Wood Furniture